-Leah serves as the Event Manager for Musicians Corner.
+Leah serves as the Event Manager for the Musicians Corner program and focuses on event planning/management, merchandise, staffing and volunteers.
 Originally from Michigan, she moved to Nashville in 2011 after earning a BA in Music Business from Anderson University (Anderson, IN).
 She has most recently worked at MusiCares and Creative Artists Agency and has been a volunteer with Musicians Corner since 2012.
 She was also a key member of the organizing committee for the Thistle Thursdays Concert Series at the Thistle Stop Cafe, which brought together local, regional, and national acts for monthly concerts to benefit Thistle Farms and the Magdalene House Residential Program.

-Clare Robbins is the Membership Coordinator at The Conservancy, responsible for memberships and other administrative tasks to support the organization.
+Clare Robbins is the Membership and Volunteer Manager at The Conservancy, responsible for memberships, donor communications, volunteers, and other tasks to support the operations of the organization.
 A Middle Tennessee native, Clare moved to Knoxville, Tennessee and Amman, Jordan to complete her Bachelor's degree in history, and earned her Master's degree in Public History from the University of Louisiana at Lafayette.
 While in school, she worked with the collections at the Jewish Museum of Maryland and McIlhenny Company's Tabasco Sauce.
 After moving back to Nashville, Clare worked at the Country Music Hall of Fame and Museum and Hatch Show Print before joining The Conservancy.